-The board's job is to represent, lead and serve the citizens of Horry County, to govern the organization by establishing expectations for organizational results and quality operational performance, and to monitor actual performance against those expectations.
+The Board's job is to represent, lead and serve the students and citizens of Horry County; to govern the organization by establishing expectations for organizational results and quality operational performance; and to monitor actual performance against those expectations.

-The board will:
+The Board will:

 - 1. Ensure that the Results are the dominant focus of organizational performance. - 2.
-Advocate for the organization and the students it serves. - 3.
-Initiate and maintain constructive two-way dialogue with students, staff, parents and the citizens as a means to engage all stakeholders in the work of the board and the district. - 4.
+Advocate for the organization and the students it serves. - Initiate and maintain constructive two-way dialogue with students, staff, parents and the citizens as a means to engage all stakeholders in the work of the Board and the district. - 4.
 Develop written governing policies that address: - a.
 Results: The intended outcomes for the students served by the organization; - b.
-Operational Expectations: Statements of the board's values about operational matters delegated to the superintendent, including both actions and conditions to be accomplished and those prohibited; - c.
-Governance Culture: Definition of the board's own work, the processes it will employ and conditions within which it will accomplish that work; - d.
-Board/Superintendent Relationship: The role relationship of the superintendent and the board, including the specified authority of the superintendent and the process for monitoring district and superintendent performance. - 5.
-Ensure acceptable superintendent performance through effective monitoring of Results and Operational Expectations policies. - 6.
-Ensure acceptable board performance through effective evaluation of board actions and processes. - 7.
-Appoint an independent auditor to conduct an annual external review of the district's financial condition and report directly to the board.
+Operational Expectations: Statements of the Board's values about operational matters delegated to the Superintendent, including both actions and conditions to be accomplished and those prohibited; - c.
+Governance Culture: Definition of the Board's own work, the processes it will employ and conditions within which it will accomplish that work; - d.
+Board/Superintendent Relationship: The role relationship of the Superintendent and the Board, including the specified authority of the Superintendent and the process for monitoring district and Superintendent performance. - 5.
+Ensure acceptable Superintendent performance through effective monitoring of Results and Operational Expectations policies. - 6.
+Ensure acceptable Board performance through effective evaluation of Board actions and processes. - 7.
+Appoint an independent auditor to conduct an annual external review of the district's financial condition and report directly to the Board.

-5. Name new facilities.
-Before a final vote on naming facilities the board will contact local community leaders through public notice of a public hearing.

-- 7. Visit schools within board member's district at least once each year (visits will be monitored each year in June). (revised 01-04-10) - 8.
-Appoint local attendance area advisory boards. - 9.
-Establish millage rates. - 10.
-Determine issues and capital projects to be listed in public referenda. - 11.
-Approve the comprehensive budget. - 12.
+- 8. Name new facilities.
+Before a final vote on naming facilities, the Board will contact local community leaders through public notice of a public hearing. - 9.
+Visit schools within Board member's district at least once each year (visits will be monitored each year in June). - 10.
+Appoint local attendance area advisory Boards. - 11.
+Establish millage rates. - 12.
+Determine issues and capital projects to be listed in public referenda. - 13.
+Approve the comprehensive budget. - 14.
 Approve attendance area boundaries.
-Before a final vote on changing attendance area boundaries the board will contact local community leaders through public notice of a public hearing.

-- 14. Approve all land transactions. - 15.
-Approve funding sources for new programs and/or initiatives added in the General Fund at the time they are approved. - 16.
-Will develop an MOA for sports tourism events.
+Before a final vote on changing attendance area boundaries the Board will contact local community leaders through public notice of a public hearing. - 15.
+Approve all land transactions. - 16.
+Approve funding sources for new programs and/or initiatives added in the General Fund at the time they are approved. - 17.
+Will develop a Memorandum of Understanding (or Agreement) for sports tourism events.

-Adopted: 06-04-07; revised 01-04-10; revised 10-24-11; revised 08-27-12.
+Adopted: 06-04-07; Revised 01-04-10; Revised 10-24-11; Revised 08-27-12; Revised 8-25-14; Revised 09-28-20